We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cushing’s syndrome (a rare condition where the body has too much of the hormone cortisol)

 - osteoporosis (a condition that leads to thin bones)

 - long-term steroid use

 Osteoporosis, also called brittle bone disease, results in abnormally thin bones.
-Menopausal women and older adults are at the greatest risk for this condition.
+Menopausal women and older adults are at greatest risk for this condition.
 This is because their bodies have a decreased ability to absorb calcium.

 Osteoporosis can cause bone deformities.
 If you have this condition, your spine can become curved, which gives a hump-like appearance.
 This is called kyphoscoliosis.

 A hump on the back is also a characteristic sign of Cushing’s syndrome.
 This disorder causes obesity above the waist, acne, chronic pain, irregular menstrual cycles, and changes in sex drive.
-Along with other muscle and bone changes, such as thinning bones and weak muscles, Cushing’s syndrome also causes fat to gather behind the neck.
+Along with other muscle and bone changes, such as thinning bones and weak muscles, Cushing’s syndrome causes fat to gather behind the neck.

-It is best to treat the hump by addressing the underlying condition that caused it.
+It’s best to treat the hump by addressing the underlying condition that caused it.
 In some cases, cosmetic surgery can remove the fat deposit.
 However, unless the cause is also treated, the hump may return.